etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-testcases/how-to-create-junit-testcases.md

 ###  Side-Effect Free

 A test case will often change the data in the underlying database.
-Most of the time it is not feasible to setup a completely new test database for each test run.
+Most of the time, it is not feasible to setup a completely new test database for each test run.
 Therefore test-cases should be developed such that they are side effect free.
 This means:

   * When the test-case changes data then it should have a test method which is run as the last test method which cleans up/repairs the data.
   * This clean-up method should also clean up data which is left from previous test runs.
 For this common issue should be used `@AfterClass` notation.
 This method runs automatically at the end of the class.